 Greg Frederickson’s third book mentions a twist hinge dissection of a pentagon to a hexagon in 13 pieces that can be directly converted to a 13 piece locked dissection.
 But using a totally different method I arrive at the above 10 piece solution.
 It would be nice to get rid of the small lug piece.

 Greg Frederickson’s third book shows a twist hinge dissection of a pentagon to a decagon.
 A simple conversion gives this locked dissection.
-Unfortunately half the lugs are rather too small.
+Unfortunately half the lugs are rather too small, although there are tricks for enlarging them.

 Greg Frederickson’s third book shows a twist hinge dissection of a pentagon to a pentagram.
 A simple conversion gives this locked dissection.